Influentials 101: Rewarding Your Creators

 Content creators with a reach below 10.000 will often accept a barter deal as their reward.
 If you want to work with content creators with a reach above 10.000, you may need to offer them an additional financial fee to actualise the collaboration.

 Also, keep in mind that being a macro or mega creator is a full-time career in most cases.
 Receiving just the product or service as their reward won’t help them pay their bills.
-In comparison, nano and micro-influencers would be more open to collaborating with you when rewarded with just the product.
+In comparison, nano and micro-influencers would be more open to collaborating with you when rewarded with just the product (depending on the value of your product or service).
 Doing collaborations with brands helps them grow in awareness and following too, so they are more than happy to represent your brand with their audience.

 As we already spoke about above, niches play another significant role.
 Creators who dedicate their whole social channel to a particular subject take a lot of time and dedication.
 Not only will it help you as a brand reach your target audience in this oversaturated market.
 These creators know exactly what works with their audience and, therefore, can be of great help to reach your goal as a brand.
 With this knowledge, they often ask for a price above average.

 Still unsure which kind of creator you should work with?
-Where nano and micro creators score high on engagement, macro and mega creators have the option to use the swipe-up in their Instagram stories.
+Where nano and micro creators score high on engagement, macro and mega creators have a bigger audience.
 Every type of influencer has its own set of pros and cons.
-The best way to figure out which route to take with which types of influencers based on their reach or the niche you want for your campaign is to establish a clear campaign goal beforehand and see what kind of influencers would be best to help you reach this goal.
+The best way to figure out which route to take is having a clear vision on what KPI's you want to reach for your campaign and who you'll need to do so.
 Then set up the suitable reward accordingly.
 Ask yourself the following questions:

 The type of your campaign is the second factor that plays a vital role in determining which creators you can attract and what you have to offer them as a reward.

 Perhaps you are setting up a campaign around video content?
 Then you may want to add an extra reward to this type of campaign.
 Compared to an Instagram photo or story, a video takes up more time for a creator to create.
-Whether it’s a TikTok, IGTV, or reels, take into consideration that creators put more time and creativity into making such video content.
+Whether it’s a TikTok or Reels, take into consideration that creators put more time and creativity into making video content.

 However, a campaign based on story assignments can, in most cases, work on a barter basis.
 But this also depends on the reach of the creator, as discussed earlier in this article.